satoutahhaithem/gym/README.md

 ## Technical Details

-EXO Gym uses pytorch multiprocessing to a subprocess per-node, which are able to communicate with each other using regular operations such as `all_reduce`.
+EXO Gym uses pytorch multiprocessing to spawn a subprocess per-node, which are able to communicate with each other using regular operations such as `all_reduce`.

 ### Model